cupy/cupy/docs/source/tutorial/kernel.rst

 .. _CUDA Toolkit's documentation: https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#compiling-and-linking

-Accessing texture memory in :class:`~cupy.RawKernel` is supported via CUDA Runtime's Texture Object API, see :class:`~cupy.cuda.texture.TextureObject`'s documentation as well as CUDA C Programming Guide.
+Accessing texture (surface) memory in :class:`~cupy.RawKernel` is supported via CUDA Runtime's Texture (Surface) Object API, see the documentation for :class:`~cupy.cuda.texture.TextureObject` (:class:`~cupy.cuda.texture.SurfaceObject`) as well as CUDA C Programming Guide.
 For using the Texture Reference API, which is marked as deprecated as of CUDA Toolkit 10.1, see the introduction to :class:`~cupy.RawModule` below.

 .. note::
     The kernel does not have return values.